-- Safeguarding the financial solvency of the University on behalf of the board. - Considering the budget, financial forecasts and Financial Statements in detail and recommending them to the Board of Governors. - Overseeing the University's treasury policies and insurance arrangements.
+- Safeguarding the financial solvency of the University on behalf of the board. - Considering the budget, financial forecasts and financial statements in detail and recommending them to the Board of Governors. - Overseeing the University's treasury policies and insurance arrangements.

-Human Resources, Organisational Development & Remuneration Committee Responsible for:
+Organisational Development and Remuneration Committee

-- Advising the Board upon the remuneration and conditions of service of senior post holders (Vice-Chancellor, Chief Operating Officer and the Clerk to the Board). - Advising the Board upon the determination of pay (including any annual pay award) and conditions of service of other staff, including members of the Executive team who are not senior post holders. - Ensuring compliance with the HE Senior Staff Remuneration Code. - HR and OD strategy - · Overseeing severance policy and payments. - Overseeing procedures governing staff grievances. - Overseeing matters of equality and diversity.
+- Advising the Board upon the remuneration and conditions of service of senior post holders (Vice-Chancellor, and University Secretary and Chief Compliance Officer. - Reviewing the pay (including any annual pay award) and conditions of service of other staff, including members of the Executive team who are not senior post holders. - Ensuring compliance with the HE Senior Staff Remuneration Code. - HR and OD strategy - · Overseeing severance policy and payments. - Overseeing procedures governing staff grievances. - Overseeing matters of equality and diversity.